Wollaston, Ontario: Wollaston Lake

 There are many lakes within Wollaston township including: King Lake, Bear Lake, and Snow Lake.
 However, the largest lake in the township lies just adjacent to Coe Hill: Wollaston Lake Although Wollaston Lake is the largest lake in the township, it is still relatively small, approximately 6.5 km long and covering just 360 ha.
 It is a deep coldwater lake deemed "at capacity" with a maximum depth of 31.1 m and a mean depth of 9.4 m.
 The five principal fish species in the lake are lake trout, largemouth and smallmouth bass, northern pike, and walleye.

 Seasonal cottages provide the largest part of the population on the lake, although some cottage owners have winterized cottages that they utilize year-round.
 The lake is serviced by two camp grounds, a public boat launch, and a public beach that is maintained by the township.

+Nellie Lunn Park

+Nellie Lunn Park is a public park near Coe Hill, Ontario, Canada.
+The 100 acre park includes part of the shore of Urbach Lake.
+The park was bequeathed to the Township of Wollaston in 1981 by World War II veteran Boleslaw Klincewicz.
+The park is named after Nellie Lunn, who Klincewicz described as the "love of his life".
+One of the conditions of Klincewicz's donation was that the land be maintained as a public park.
+The park was closed to the public in 2020, and in 2022, the Township of Wollaston voted to sell the land to fund a fire hall.
+The Friends of Nellie Lunn Park organization objected to the planned sale of the park.
+Other objectors to the sale included two grandsons of Nellie Lunn.
+On August 9, 2021, the Township of Wollaston voted to delay any decision on the sale of the park to give objectors to the sale three months to present an alternative plan.

+Litigation by the Friends of Nellie Lunn Park organization against the Township of Wollaston paused the sale in 2022.
+In February 2023, the Ontario Superior Court of Justice case concluded, finding that the Klincewicz bequeath did not create a charitable trust, but that the proposed sale was "void because the sale was not properly authorized by by-law of the Township".

+The park reopened to the public in 2025.
+A Township of Wollaston closed meeting about "ongoing litigation" related to the park was inadvertently publicly broadcast in 2026.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Wollaston had a population of 721 living in 352 of its 757 total private dwellings, a change of from its 2016 population of 670.
 With a land area of 215.87 km2, it had a population density of in 2021.